 FAFSA

-To apply for financial aid from Texas Tech University, students are required to submit the Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
+To apply for financial aid, students are required to submit the Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
 To be eligible for financial aid, students must be U.S citizens or eligible non-citizens.
-Texas Tech University recommends a priority deadline of March 1 to apply for the financial aid.
+TTU recommends a priority deadline early March to apply for the financial aid.

 Student Financial Aid Details